 Infrastructure | Equity | Jobs

-As we look toward recovery in 2021, our nation needs to make visionary infrastructure investments that spur strong economic recovery and a healthy, equitable future.
+As we look toward recovery in 2021 and beyond, our nation needs to make visionary infrastructure investments that spur strong economic recovery and a healthy, equitable future.
 Our country needs to put people to work through $10 billion in infrastructure investment for safe active transportation that connects all 50 states across America from our biggest cities to our smallest towns, from our cultural heritage corridors to our national parks.
 The resulting people-centered transportation network has the potential to generate $100 billion in return for all to enjoy.
 We applaud the passage of the Great American Outdoors Act and the extension to the FAST Act.
 The next step is further investments through an infrastructure stimulus.

 Return on Investment